weaverryan/sfInlineObjectPlugin/README.markdown

           type:     integer
           primary:  true

-Note that the `Blog` model uses the `sfInlineObjectContainer` behavior.
+Note that the `Blog` model uses the `sfInlineObjectContainerTemplate` behavior.
 This enforces garbage collection which removes old `Product` objects from the `Products` relation.